-ETS is a hub of innovation and creativity, and is here to help you create engaging learning experiences for your students.
-They do this by supporting faculty and staff with new learning technologies, and with curriculum and instructional design.
+ETS is a hub of innovation and creativity, and is here to help instructors create engaging learning experiences for their students.
+We do this by supporting instructors with new learning technologies, and with curriculum and instructional design.

-The ETS team helps you think creatively and push the boundaries using new tools, or new ways of applying tools and resources so that you can get the most impact from your teaching.
+Our goal is to enable quality instruction in classroom, blended, and distance modalities, and we offer workshops and training focused on technology-enhanced teaching and learning.
+The ETS team helps instructors think creatively and push the boundaries using new tools, or new ways of applying tools and resources, so that they can get the most impact from their teaching.

 Director, Learning Design